JodieMullins/CY-Product_Website/README.md

 # CY-Product_Website

 This repository utilizes HTML, CSS, and vanilla JavaScript to create what an interactive website may appear or behave like across browser and mobile views.
-Using API calls, a product page loads, and pages adjust depending on size of screen(though, mobile screen display currently needs improvement).
+Using API calls, a product page loads, and pages adjust depending on size of screen.
 Other pages include a temperature converter for vacationers, a sale countdown page, and a contact form.

 Unofficial features --